stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 swing with sleek moves to fast-paced Lindy Hop with jaw-dropping aerials.
 We are continually pressing the limits of how smooth, fast, and high we can go!

-When/Where: Auditions are held at the start of Fall Quarter (September 28th-29th, 2024) each year, prefaced by a set of beginner-friendly workshops to get dancers up to speed.
+When/Where: Auditions are held at the start of Fall Quarter each year, prefaced by a set of beginner-friendly workshops to get dancers up to speed.
 Keep an eye on [Dancebreak][dancebreak] and [Dance News][dance-news] mailing lists for more information.